Our Grade School

 Christ Lutheran School offers a curriculum aligned with California State Standards, attempting to meet the needs of each child in a co-ed day school.
 Our Christian education setting provides a safe and secure environment where students can feel free to develop their gifts and talents.
 Before and after school care is available.
 Christ Lutheran has National Accreditation through the Western Association of Schools and Colleges (WASC) and through National Lutheran School Accreditation (NLSA).

-Creative Cultures Cultivate Curious Children– First graders are curious and ready to become better readers.
+Creating Cultures for Curiosity - First grade students are curious and ready to become better readers!
 They look for connections and head into challenges with excitement.
-Reading ability will be developed, independence will be gained, and math concepts will be explored through active learning and hands-on manipulatives.
-Curriculum is enhanced through technology integration and independent centers that reinforce their learning.
-Individual creativity will be nurtured in collaborative cultures throughout the curriculum and STEM activities.
+Reading ability is developed, independence is gained, and math concepts are explored through active learning and hands-on manipulatives.
+Curriculum is enhanced through technology integration and independent centers to reinforce learning.
+Individual creativity is nurtured in collaborative cultures, makerspace activities, and project-based learning.

-A whole new world awaits Second Graders!
+Growing in Ownership and Responsibility - A whole new world awaits second grade students!
 Through a variety of learning experiences, students grow in ownership and responsibility as actively engaged learners.
-Reading skills and comprehension are strengthened, math is explored through investigation and problem solving, technology skills are integrated and basic skills in Google Apps are developed.
-Active learning and hands-on experiences, both individually and collaboratively, will be nurtured in genius hour activities, and project-based learning.
+Reading skills and comprehension are strengthened, math is explored through investigation and problem solving, technology skills are integrated in STEAM activities and basic skills in Google Apps and keyboarding are developed.
+Active learning and hands-on experiences, both individually and collaboratively, open a greater understanding and appreciation of the world God created.

-Fourth grade students are ready to take off at a faster pace of learning!
-They are more confident and fluent readers, allowing them to effectively learn from research and written texts, as well as enjoy longer and more complex novels.
-Fourth graders are curious and love experiencing content through hands-on learning as well as technology tools.
-They use their Chromebooks to practice math skills, write, create, and collaborate.
-They grow in their faith daily as they study God's Word, ask deep questions, and explore what it means to be followers of Christ.
+Applying Foundational Skills to New Learning - Fourth grade students are more confident as fluent readers, allowing them to effectively learn from research and written texts, as well as enjoy longer and more complex novels.
+They are curious and love experiencing content through hands-on learning as well as technology tools.
+Chromebooks are a resource to practice math skills, write, create, and collaborate.
+Students grow daily in their faith as they study God's Word, ask deep questions, and explore what it means to be followers of Christ.

-Fifth grade students are independent, have strong opinions, and are developing a clear sense of their interests and abilities.
-They are effective collaborators, enjoying group work and peer relationships.
-They become better able to comprehend abstract concepts and ideas, and bring this understanding into all subject areas.
-Fifth graders develop greater personal responsibility for their organization, homework and studying, ask they prepare for the challenges of middle school.
-They develop a bigger picture of the story of salvation, growing in their understanding of God's plan and love them throughout the whole Bible.
+Acquiring a Clear Sense of Interests and Abilities - Fifth grade students are independent and are developing a clear sense of their interests and abilities.
+They are effective collaborators who enjoy group work and peer relationships.
+They are more able to comprehend abstract concepts and ideas and apply this understanding to all subject areas.
+Fifth graders develop greater personal responsibility for organization, homework and studying, as they prepare for the challenges of middle school.
+Growing in their understanding of God's plan and His love for them, they develop a bigger picture of the story of salvation.